Radio Resource Management for Cellular-Connected UAV: A Learning Approach: The Proposed DRL-Aided Algorithm

 \subsection{The Formulation of MDP}

-To realize the DRL-based solution for the proposed optimization problem (P1), the first step is to formulate (P1) into MDP which is based on discrete time slots.
-The length of time slot is defined as $\delta_{u}$ for the considered model and thus the number of time slots is equal to $N_{u}=T_{u}/\delta_{u}$ for the DUE $u$.
-Note that the duration of time slot $\delta_{u}$ should be designed as small as possible, to achieve that the distances between the DUE and BSs remain approximately constant and stable within each time slot.
+To design DRL-based solution for the proposed optimization problem (P1), the first step is to formulate (P1) into MDP which is based on discrete time slots \cite{xiao2021uav}.
+The length of time slot is defined as $\delta_{u}$ for the considered model and thus the number of time slots equals $N_{u}=T_{u}/\delta_{u}$ for the DUE $u$.
+Note that the duration of time slot $\delta_{u}$ should be picked as small as possible, to achieve that the distances between the DUE and BSs remain approximately constant in each time slot.
 In this regard, the EOD expression can be rewritten as